Last Updated: 05th Nov 2018

 |Shillong with its emerald lakes, gushing waterfalls and beautiful natural landscape is a popular summer destination in India|

-The capital city of the north-eastern state of Meghalaya, Shillong is the only station in India which is accessible from all the sides.
+he capital city of the north-eastern state of Meghalaya, Shillong is the only station in India which is accessible from all the sides.
 Bounded by East Khasi Hills, this pristine holiday retreat offers retreat from the daily hustle-bustle of the city.
-Lying at an elevation of 1491 meters above the sea level, Shillong derives its name from U-Shyllong, the worshipped deity.
+Lying at an elevation of 1491 meters above the sea level, Shillong derives its name from U-Shyllong, the worshiped deity.

 This nature's paradise has been blessed with an amazing setting of rolling hills with pine trees with waterfalls, superb climate and more.
 When in Shillong, visit Bishop Falls, Umiam Lake, Police Bazar, Beadon Falls, Don Bosco Museum, Spread Eagle Falls, Lady Hydari Park, Golf Course, Mawsynram, Elephant Falls, Sweet Falls and Shillong Peak are major crowd pullers.
 The educational hub of the north-east is a must-visit because of its serene ambiance.